 What we eat is a major factor in how high the cholesterol levels are in our bodies.
 Fried food, ice cream, chocolate, and other goodies are well-known and obvious causes of high cholesterol.

-The foods that will reduce cholesterol are many.
+The foods that lower cholesterol are many.
 Your family doctor can give you more advice and probably more specific advice for you but these tips should help.